radiantearth/stac-spec/extensions/datacube/README.md

 ### Dimension Object

 A *Dimension Object* comes in different flavors, each of them is defined below.
 The fields define mostly very similar fields, but they differ slightly depending on their use case.
 All objects share the fields `type` and `description` with the same definition, but `type` may be restricted to certain values.
 The definition of`axis` is shared between the spatial dimensions, but restricted to certain values, too. `extent`, `values` and `step` share the same definition, but differ in the supported data types (number or string) depending on the type of dimension.
-Whenever it's useful to specify these fields, the objects add the additional fields `reference_system`, `data_type` and `unit` with very similar definitions across the objects.
+Whenever it's useful to specify these fields, the objects add the additional fields `reference_system` and `unit` with very similar definitions across the objects.

 ### Horizontal Spatial Dimension Object